skeller88/aws-terraform-bootstrap/README.md

 permissions for the role may be needed.

 # AWS setup
-## Set up AWS credentials
+## IAMs
+### App IAM user
+This user is useful to run the app locally.
 Do not use your default/admin AWS credentials, because that user has root access, and using API keys for that user in the app makes it more likely that the keys will be compromised.
 Instead, [create an IAM user with more limited permissions for the app](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 The user should have the following policies attached:
 - AmazonEC2FullAccess